owickstrom/websub/README.md

-**This library is a work in progress!** The plan is to provide an easy-to-use interface for subscribing to WebSub topics in Haskell web applications.
-A basic use case works now, and you can see an example in [app/Main.hs](app/Main.hs).
-The project is [run here at GitHub](https://github.com/owickstrom/websub/projects/1), see that board for status and progress.
+**This library is a work in progress!** The plan is to provide an easy-to-use interface for subscribing to WebSub topics in Haskell web applications, using a WAI middleware for callbacks.

+The most basic subscriber use case works now, and you can see an example in [app/Main.hs](app/Main.hs).
+The project is [run here at GitHub](https://github.com/owickstrom/websub/projects/1), see the board for status and progress.